nyu-oop-sp18/class07/README.md

 (repeat('c') map (_.size)).parse("ccc") === 3
 ```

-One important functionality that we are missing is to specify
+One important functionality that we are still missing is to specify
 alternatives between different subparsers.
 E.g., what if we want to
-parse input sequences that consists of a `c` or a `d` character?
+parse input sequences that consist of a `c` or a `d` character?
 Clearly we need another combinator for that:

 ```scala